bangle-io/bangle-io/CONTRIBUTING.md

 - ui-context: for ui state and also persists select UI state in localstorage.

-- workspace-hooks context: place for centralised workspace ops like note creation,  and deletison etc.
+- workspace-context: place for centralised workspace ops like note creation,  and deletion etc.

-- So you can give people the **choice** to use a more familiar, discoverable deletioen interface.
+- extension-registry-context: the glue code for the extension.
+If you are developing an extension you can ignore this.

+## Actions

+Action is a syncronous fire and forget system.
+The dispatcher of action is not expected to handle the failure.
+If while handling the action a failure occurs, its up to the handler to show a popup notification to the user or not.

+Every handler in the application will be called in the order of their setup, untill one of them returns true.
+The handler returning true will be considered as the true handler of the action.
+This mechanism exists for other extensions to passively watch an action being dispatced, though they do need to be defined before the true handler extension.

+## WsPaths

+- Everything is denoted by `wsPath`, example `hello:foo/bar.md` here hello is the `wsName` and `foo/bar.md` is the path to the file.